API Docs

 cd mercury

-Before starting container, please create the .env file with configuration variables:
+Before starting containers, please create the .env file with configuration variables.

 DJANGO_SUPERUSER_USERNAME=piotr